IBM Corporation - Poughkeepsie

 Potential Threats and Contaminants

 There were three principal solvents used at the Poughkeepsie facility that have been detected in dissolved form in the groundwater in the shallow sand aquifer beneath the site.
 These solvents contain volatile organic compounds (VOCs).
-The most widespread concentration of these contaminants is in the Site Gravel plume, which appears to have originated largely from activities in the manufacturing area of the plant site.
-While there are multiple contaminant plumes (other than the Site Gravel plume) at the site, they are being remediated and controlled on-site.
+The most widespread concentration of these contaminants is in the Site Gravel plume, which originated largely from activities in the manufacturing area of the plant site.
+While there are multiple contaminant plumes at the site, they are being remediated and controlled on-site.

-Subsurface soil sampling has been conducted in many areas of the site.
-RCRA Facility Assessment/Site Visit sampling activities were performed for soils at nine solid waste management units (SWMUs).
-Soil sampling was conducted in March 2000 as part of the RCRA facility investigation (RFI) at the former drum storage area.
+The RCRA Facility Assessment/Site Visit (RFA/SV) and sampling activities were performed for soils at nine solid waste management units (SWMUs) in 1998, and the RCRA facility investigation (RFI) was completed in March 2000.

 Cleanup Approach and Progress